-I have the most awesome brother in the world.
+Have I mentioned before, that I have the most awesome brother?

 He made the hour + drive out this morning to get the gate up for us, early enough that it was finished well before I drove my daughter to work!
 He even had enough time to swing by and join my mother for church before heading home.